Impact of Covid-19 Pandemic on Industries

 The pharmaceutical industry in India has taken a big blow because many of its raw materials are imported from China.
 These active ingredients are imperative to a large number of pharmaceutical manufacturing companies in India.

-The daily operations in organizations and various businesses were badly hurt due to the absence of full-time employees and reduced productivity of remote employees.
+The daily operations in organizations and various businesses were badly hurt due to the absence of full-time employees and the reduced productivity of remote employees.
 Also, many gig workers such as drivers, delivery workers, and support staff are seldom available amid the nationwide lockdown in this troubled time.
 Most companies also had a hiring freeze which resulted in slowing down of recruitment of employees.

 Many companies are also facing the risks of more attacks on their security systems.
 As the workers work from home, many hackers could get access to the company's confidential information through remote employees' PCs or laptops.